vidishsirdesai/projects/README.md

 - `dsthostsrvrerrorrate`.
 - `dsthostsamesrvrate`.

-The following is the heatmap after the highly correlated columns are removed,
+The following is the heatmap after the highly correlated columns have been removed,
 ![alt text](artifacts/heatmap_correlated_columns_dropped.png)

 ### Independent and dependent variables (columns)